 - The camera does not read the colors perfectly.
 I would say that it rendered the colors darker and far more saturated.
 So, if you are looking to “capture” a color as they suggest through the APP name, you’d be far better off going back with your fan deck and matching it that way.

 The problem is… there is just too much choice!
 And that’s one of my projects.
 I’m working on narrowing them all down for you.
 In fact, I’m planning on turning it into an E-book.
-That’s all I’m going to say about it right now.
-However, I think it’s going to be pretty cool and a very useful tool.
+I think it’s going to be pretty cool and a very useful tool.